When you buy through our links, we may earn a commission. Learn more.

 See Also: How Does An RV Propane Regulator Work?

 Overfilled propane tanks aren’t good for your camper’s LP gas system.
-It’s also a safety issue since there is no room left for gas expansion if the propane tank starts to heat up.
+It’s also a safety issue since there is no room left for gas expansion if the propane tank heats up.

-It’s going to be easier to just stay at the safe line than to replace the regulator or possibly all of the pipes later on.
+It’s going to be easier to not overfill a propane tank than it will be to replace the regulator, or possibly all the pipes later on.

 Have any more questions about oil in RV propane regulators and gas lines?
 Leave a comment below.